The Crucible (1996 film): Plot

 The girls are called in and asked if they were lying about the witchcraft, but they start screaming that Mary Warren is bewitching them.
-To demonstrate Abigail's complicity, John confesses to having sex with her, claiming that she accused Elizabeth in order to get rid of her so that she could marry him.
-Abigail denies the affair, so Elizabeth is called in to verify it.
+To demonstrate Abigail's complicity, John confesses to his affair with her, claiming that she accused Elizabeth in order to get rid of her so that she could marry him.
+Abigail denies this, so Elizabeth is called in to verify it.
 Unaware that John confessed and wanting to save his reputation, she lies.
 As Reverend Hale tries to persuade the court of John's honesty, the girls turn the court further against the Proctors by screaming that Mary Warren is attacking them as a "yellow bird".
 John repeats his accusation that the girls are merely pretending, but they run outside from the "bird" into a nearby lake.
 To save herself from being hanged, Mary Warren accuses John of witchcraft.
-When asked if he will return to God, John despairingly yells "I say God is dead!" and is arrested as a witch.
+When asked if he will return to God, John despairingly yells, "I say God is dead!" and is arrested as a witch.

-On the day before John is to be hanged, Reverend Hale confronts Abigail at the now-abandoned homes of the victims whom she testified against.
-Because Hale was the lone official in the court to doubt her claims, Abigail attempts to convince the court that Hale's wife is also a witch; however, this backfires as the judges doubt her, as they consider a minister's wife to be pure.
-Eventually, the girls become outcasts and Abigail steals Parris' money to flee to Barbados, but not before asking John to go with her, telling him she never wished any of this on him.
-He refuses, stating "It's not on a ship we'll meet again, but in Hell".
+Multiple people are falsely accused and hanged; Giles allows himself to be crushed to death rather than plead guilty or not guilty.
+On the day before John's execution, Reverend Hale confronts Abigail at the now-abandoned homes of the victims whom she testified against.
+Because Hale was the lone official in the court to doubt her claims, Abigail attempts to convince the court that Hale's wife is also a witch; however, this backfires as the judges doubt her, considering a minister's wife to be pure.
+The girls become outcasts and Abigail steals Parris's money to flee to Barbados, but not before asking John to come with her, saying that she never wished any of this on him.
+He refuses, stating bluntly, "It's not on a ship we'll meet again, Abigail, but in Hell."

 Parris fears that John's hanging will cause riots directed at him, so he allows Elizabeth to meet with John to convince him to "confess" and save his life.
 John agrees and writes the confession.
-The judges insist that he sign the confession and publicly display it to prove his guilt and to convince others to confess, but John, determined to keep his name pure for his sons, angrily shouts "Leave me my name!", and tears it up.
+The judges insist that he sign the confession and publicly display it to prove his guilt and to convince others to confess, but John, determined to keep his name pure for his sons, angrily shouts, "Leave me my name!" and tears it up.
+On the gallows, John, Rebecca Nurse, and Martha Corey's recitation of the Lord's Prayer is cut short when they are hanged.

-On the gallows, John, Rebecca Nurse and Martha Corey's recitation of the Lord's Prayer is cut short when they are hanged.
+Later, nineteen people are executed after refusing to save themselves by giving false confessions.
+The Salem Witch Trials are brought to an end after this.